developersajadur/client-side-Contest-Creation-Platform-with-react/README.md

-This project is a client-side web application developed using React, designed to facilitate the creation and management of contests.
-Whether you're organizing coding competitions, design challenges, or any other type of contest, this platform provides a flexible and intuitive interface for users.
+<h1>This project is a client-side web application developed using React, designed to facilitate the creation and management of contests.
+Whether you're organizing coding competitions, design challenges, or any other type of contest, this platform provides a flexible and intuitive interface for users.</h1>

 Features
 User-Friendly Interface: Intuitive design aimed at simplifying the contest creation process.